MarkMichon1/BitGlitter-Python/README.md

 file size.*  While BitGlitter will detect corruption and perform an "emergency stop," I know you don't want to deal with that, and neither do the people you're sharing with.

 In closing, know the environment the video will be used in to ensure success in reading it.
+And fortunately, the ability to finely control the stream to accomodate the environment is not just possible, but simple.  :)

 # Acknowledgements
 Thank you to Tanmay Mishra for giving me guidance during planning of the library, as well as its initial development.
 A big thank you to Jack Robison as well for his continued advice.

+**The third party libraries that make BitGlitter possible:**

++ `bitstring` - Bit manipulation
++ `cryptography` - Cryptographic functions
++ `ffmpeg-python` - Video rendering and output
++ `opencv-python` - Video loading and frame manipulation
++ `Pillow` - Frame creation and output, as well as loading images and reading pixel values

 # MIT License
 © 2019 - ∞ Mark Michon